zmjones/rfss/rfss_slides.md

  - State repression (1981-1999) country-year from a dynamic measurement model in Fariss (2014)
     + latent continuous measure that is nonstationary and trending upwards over time and is a near unit-root
+    + higher numbers mean more respect for physical integrity rights
  - Predictors are a subset of Hill and Jones (2014)
- - Substantial non-ignorable missingness handled via surrogate splitting
+ - Substantial non-ignorable missingness handled via surrogate splitting (ignored w/o dropping)
- - Data are naively resampled for growing trees
+ - Data are naively resampled (.632 subsamples) for growing trees
     + effects of this are not entirely clear yet, working on it!

 # Permutation Importance